jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-For our release we need to include `*.js` so let's add these files to the commit:
+For our release we need to include `*.js` (not the TypeScript) so let's add these files to the commit:

 ```bash
 git add .